AdobeDocs/campaign-classic.en/help/delivery/using/steps-validating-the-delivery.md

 topic-tags: about-deliveries-and-channels
 ---

-# Validating the delivery {#validating-the-delivery}
+# Validate the delivery {#validating-the-delivery}

 When a delivery has been created and configured, you must validate it before sending it to the main target.

 To do this:

 1. **Analyze the delivery**: this step lets you prepare the messages to deliver.
-Refer to [Analyzing the delivery](#analyzing-the-delivery).
+Refer to [Analyze the delivery](#analyzing-the-delivery).

    The rules applied during analysis are presented in [this section](#validation-process-with-typologies).
-The available validation modes are detailed in the [Changing the approval mode](#changing-the-approval-mode) section.
+The available validation modes are detailed in the [Change the approval mode](#changing-the-approval-mode) section.

-1. **Send proofs**: this step lets you approve content, URLs, personalization fields, etc. Refer to [Sending a proof](../../delivery/using/steps-validating-the-delivery.md#sending-a-proof) and [Defining a specific proof target](../../delivery/using/steps-defining-the-target-population.md#defining-a-specific-proof-target).
+1. **Send proofs**: this step lets you approve content, URLs, personalization fields, etc. Refer to [Send a proof](../../delivery/using/steps-validating-the-delivery.md#sending-a-proof) and [Define a specific proof target](../../delivery/using/steps-defining-the-target-population.md#defining-a-specific-proof-target).

 >[!IMPORTANT]
 >
 >Both these steps must necessarily be carried out after each modification on the message content.

-## Analyzing the delivery {#analyzing-the-delivery}
+## Analyze the delivery {#analyzing-the-delivery}

 The analysis is the stage during which the target population is calculated and the delivery content prepared.
 Once it is complete, the delivery is ready to be sent.

-### Launching the analysis {#launching-the-analysis}
+### Launch the analysis {#launching-the-analysis}

 1. To launch the delivery analysis, click **[!UICONTROL Send]**.
 1. Select **[!UICONTROL Deliver as soon as possible]**.